hnz1102/sdcdmux-emmc/README.md

 - Capture infrared ON command.
 ```
 $ sdcdmux -c on
-Caputure Start..
+Capture Start..
 "Push ON button on your Infrared Remote Controller"
 Recieve IFR data (18245B)
-Caputured command for on
+Captured command for on
 ```
 ![capture command](doc/caputring-cmd.jpg)